symfoni/bachelor/README.md

 To gas up the DID, you have to compute its did address and fill it with gas by going to a website like [Rinkeby Faucet](https://rinkebyfaucet.com/).
 After giving the did gas, you have to update the did document on the blockchain with a service key and service endpoints.
 We recommend using the veramo library for this.

+### Verifiable registry

+The demo is dependent on a verifiable registry, which for simplicity is a json file called ```verifiableRegistry.json```.
+It consists of key-value pair where the key is the name of the agent and the value is its main DID address.
+See, ```verifiableRegistry.template.json```, for further help.
+To gather the main DID addresses, use the APIs endpoints for fetching each agents main identifier, e.g, ```/symfoni/mainIdentifier/```.

 ### Starting the demo

 Start the demo by opening two terminals and typing,